130 Years of Ideas – From a humble band-aid factory to an internationally renowned visual media manufacturer

 The biggest acquisition in the company’s history is executed by the takeover of the renowned graphics department from Hunt Corporation branded “Seal”.

 Restructuring expert Henrik Felbier is appointed CEO of Neschen AG.
-The same year, the company separates from its US subsidiaries that were acquired in 2001 and the associated production sites in America in England.
-The change to “New Neschen” is also reflected in the revised company logo.
+The same year, the company separates from its US subsidiaries that were acquired in 2001 and the associated production sites in America and in England.
+The change to “New Neschen” is also reflected in a revised company logo.